StefanSchubert/sabi/README.md

 ## Setting up the development environment

-With a look at https://github.com/StefanSchubert/sabi/wiki/05.-Building-Block-View you see that sabi is not just a single app but consists of using several modules that are configured to work together.
+With a look at [Building-Block View](https://github.com/StefanSchubert/sabi/wiki/05.-Building-Block-View) from the arc42 documentation you see that sabi is not just a single app but consists of using several modules that are configured to work together.
 Your environment might look different, depending on which module you intent to work on, but the good news is that we already rely on docker here, which makes the setup for you so much easier.

 ### Preconditions